OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 rustup target add wasm32-unknown-unknown
 ```

-You can verify that `cargo Stylus` is installed by running `cargo stylus --help` in your terminal, which will return a list of helpful commands, we will use some of them in this guide:
+You can verify that cargo stylus is installed by running `cargo stylus --help` in your terminal, which will return a list of helpful commands, we will use some of them in this guide:

 ```shell
 Cargo command for developing Stylus projects